Today’s Luxury Vinyl

 Luxury Vinyl Applications

-Because of resistance to moisture, vinyl products can easily be used in bathrooms, kitchens, and other wet areas.
+Because of its resistance to moisture, vinyl products can easily be used in bathrooms, kitchens, and other wet areas.
 In fact, COREtec Plus flooring is guaranteed never to swell, and it comes with a lifetime waterproof warranty.
 Vinyl is also a great option for larger areas within the home.
 COREtec tiles and planks do not require expansion strips as other flooring options do, so transitions between spaces are seamless both visually and physically.
 And, with an added cork underlayment, these products provide a warmer floor and quieter environment than typical wood flooring, other vinyl options, and ceramic tile.

 Let Us Help You Create Your Dream Home

 Can You Install Kitchen Cabinets or Islands as Well as Washing Machines and Dryers on Top of This Product?

 Yes.
 This adds flexibility to new construction and renovations if the floor can be installed before the cabinets.

 Can This Produce Be Installed in a “4 Seasons” Environment Where in the Summer the Air Is Shut Off and in the Winter the Heat Making It Subject to High Humidity and Hot Temperatures as Well as Freezing Temperatures?

 COREtec Plus is meant for interior use in enclosed, climate-controlled areas.
 It should not be exposed to temperatures exceeding 140 degrees.

 Regular sweeping and periodic cleaning with a pH neutral cleaner as needed.